NEED TO WRITE CONTENT

 I am a mom and homeschool teacher who loves exploring new places and also loves coming back home.
 My favorite things are reading, trying new restaurants, and seeing how much I can fit into a carry-on.
-I love being outside and things that grow (except the mold inside my daughter's sippy cup when she leaves it in the van).Book this Guide
+I love being outside and things that grow (except the mold inside my daughter's sippy cup when she leaves it in the van).Plan a Trip

 What to know before you travel to Memphis with Kids

 An integral part of the American South, Memphis is known for its connections to civil rights, the blues, and rock n’ roll.
 Both BB King and Elvis called Memphis home and Martin Luther King Jr. was tragically assassinated here.
 Music-lovers will seek the sound of blues guitar on Beale St., Barbecue connoisseurs will hunt down the best smoky pulled pork and dry-rubbed ribs, and Elvis fanatics will visit the King at Graceland.
 Families could spend days hopping from one museum or historic site to another (stopping along the way for barbecue, of course!).

 The city graces the banks of the Mississippi River, from which flows so many parts of the American story.
 Also not to miss are several museums honoring the struggle from slavery and for civil rights, including the Pink Palace, Civil Rights Museum and Lorraine Motel, where Dr. Martin Luther King was assassinated in 1968.
 These museums feature powerful exhibits on the long arc of black oppression in America, from slavery to segregation.